Evidence Level

 1. Oöpik V, Saaremets I, Medijainen L, Karelson K, Janson T, Timpmann S Effects of sodium citrate ingestion before exercise on endurance performance in well trained college runners British Journal of Sports Medicine.
 2003;Br J Sports Med.
 2003 Dec;37(6):485-9.PubMedUsed to support: Randomized double-blind crossover trial in 17 trained runners showing 0.5 g/kg sodium citrate 2 hours pre-exercise significantly improved 5 km running time vs placebo with higher post-exercise lactate, supporting an ergogenic buffering effect for middle-distance running.

 2. Russell C, Papadopoulos E, Mezil Y, Wells GD, Plyley MJ, Greenway M, Klentrou P Acute versus chronic supplementation of sodium citrate on 200 m performance in adolescent swimmers Journal of the International Society of Sports Nutrition.
 2014;J Int Soc Sports Nutr.
-2014 Jun 5;11:26.PubMedUsed to support: Double-blind crossover trial showing acute and chronic sodium citrate raised blood bicarbonate and base excess but did NOT produce a consistent ergogenic effect on 200 m swimming; only about half of swimmers responded, illustrating inconsistent/modest benefit.
+2014 Jun 5;11:26.PubMedUsed to support: Double-blind crossover trial showing acute and chronic sodium citrate raised blood bicarbonate and base excess but did not produce a consistent ergogenic effect on 200 m swimming; only about half of swimmers responded, illustrating inconsistent/modest benefit.